xtivia/speedray-cli/CONTRIBUTING.md

 * In GitHub, send a pull request to `angular-cli:master`.
 * If we suggest changes then:
   * Make the required updates.
-  * Re-run the Angular CLI test suites for JS and Dart to ensure tests are still passing.
+  * Re-run the Speedray CLI test suites for JS and Dart to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell